Best Guide to Mardi Gras Carnival New Orleans 2022

 What is Mardi Gras Carnival New Orleans

-Mardi Gras festival is a 2-week celebration that happens in New Orleans, Louisiana.
+Mardi Gras festival is a 2-week celebration in New Orleans, Louisiana.
 The festival originates from the French rule of the 18th century, but it is now firmly established in American Culture.

 During carnival season, the streets are colorfully decorated with the traditional Mardi Gras Carnival colors of purple (justice), green (faith), and gold (power), and the city is lively with the buzz of this popular event.